 Chris Adler (Lamb of God)

-Another player whose inimitable style plays such a huge part in defining his band’s unique sound, Lamb Of God drummer Chris Adler benefits from the instinctual connection he has with guitarist brother Willie to create some of the tightest grooves in American metal.
-Ever a fan of his ride cymbal, you can spot his signature playing style a mile off.
+Another player whose inimitable style plays such a huge part in defining his band’s unique sound, Lamb Of God drummer Chris Adler benefitted from the instinctual connection he had with guitarist brother Willie to create some of the tightest grooves in American metal.
+What happens now he's left the band, though, is anyone's guess.

 Mario Duplantier (Gojira)